orca-so/whirlpools/examples/rust-sdk/whirlpool_repositioning_bot/README.md

 const RPC_URL: &str = "https://api.mainnet-beta.solana.com";
 ```

-To modify this, update the RPC_URL constant in main.rs.
+It is strongly recommended to modify this with URL from an RPC provider like Helius or Quicknod.
+You can update the RPC_URL constant in main.rs.

 ---